hdShang/arxiv-daily/docs/cs-CL/2025-09-16/papers/250913569v1-overview-of-dialog-system-evaluation-track-dimensionality-language-c.md

 ---
 layout: default
-title: Overview of Dialog System Evaluation Track: Dimensionality, Language, Culture and Safety at DSTC 12
+title: "Overview of Dialog System Evaluation Track: Dimensionality, Language, Culture and Safety at DSTC 12"
 ---

 # Overview of Dialog System Evaluation Track: Dimensionality, Language, Culture and Safety at DSTC 12